scottlyttle/Blank-WP/readme.md

 - Asynchronous Google Analytics script in place (just edit the ID)
 - Not much else.

-To personalise the theme you should only need to do a find & replace for the term 'blankwp' and replace with your own theme name (in the functions)
+To personalise the theme you should only need to do a find & replace for the term 'yabtfw' and replace with your own theme name (in the functions)